- CTF loader errors can be frustrating, but it is a solvable issue that you can work your way around.

 Now, reboot your computer and open the Task Manager to check if the ctf.exe is still running in the background.

-If your computer does not have a touch screen feature or you are not using the feature, then you can just disable it in Windows permanently.
-Disabling this feature will prevent the CTF loader from running in the background every time you use your computer.
+If your computer does not have a touchscreen feature or is not using it, you can permanently disable it in Windows.
+Disabling the touch keyboard and handwriting panel will prevent the CTF loader from running in the background every time you use your computer.

 To disable the Touch Keyboard Function on Windows, follow the steps below.

 Step 1.
-On your computer, press on Windows Key + R to open the Run Command Box.
+Press the Windows Key + R on your computer to open the Run Command Box.

 Step 2.
 After that, type services.msc on the text field and click OK.

 Step 4.
-Lastly, on the General tab, make sure that the Startup type is set to Disabled and click OK to save the changes.
+Lastly, on the General tab, ensure that the Startup type is set to Disabled and click OK to save the changes.

 Now, restart your computer and run the Task Manager to see if the process is still running in the background.

-If the CTF loader is still running on your computer after disabling the touch keyboard function, you can try doing the next method below to try and fix the issue.
+If the CTF loader is still running on your computer after disabling the touch keyboard function, you can try the following method below to try and fix the issue.

-Method 4: Scan Windows for Malwares and Viruses.
+Method 4: Scan Windows for Malware and Viruses

 One of the most common causes of Windows slowing down is malware and viruses.
-If you are seeing suspicious processes running in the task manager using a lot of your system resources, then your computer may be infected.
+It can cause a myriad of issues, including CTF loader related issues.
+If you see suspicious processes running in the task manager using many of your system resources, your computer may be infected.

 Check out our post: The Best Antivirus Software for 2020